A Cockroach Tutorial and How To Keep Them Out During the Winter

 - Cockroaches can hold their breath underwater for over half an hour.

 - A cockroach can live for up to a week without a head.
 How?!
-It’s because cockroaches can breathe through tiny holes throughout their body, making them not depend on their mouths to properly retrieve air.
+It’s because cockroaches can breathe through tiny holes throughout their bodies, making them not depend on their mouths to properly retrieve air.

 - There are more than 4,000 species of cockroaches worldwide.